Anne Beathe Tvinnereim: Minister of International Development

+Political priorities

+In her role, Tvinnereim has prioritised fighting hunger and improving food self-sufficiency in developing countries as a top priority.
+In 2022, Norway launched its strategy: Combining forces against hunger – a policy to improve food self-sufficiency.
+While implementing the strategy, Norway has under Tvinnereim's leadership also joined the Alliance of Champions for Food Systems Transformation, hosted by CGIAR, as co-chair together with Brazil and Sierra Leone.
+The founding documents were signed during COP28.
+Norway is also co-chairing a task force on food system transformation as part of G20, where Norway is a guest country under the Brazilian presidency for 2024.

+In 2023, Norway launched its new action plan for international efforts to support women's rights and gender equality.
+The new plan includes a framework for incorporating gender equality as a priority in Norwegian foreign policy.

+In 2024, Norway will launch its new humanitarian strategy and new Africa strategy.

+2021

 When John-Arne Røttingen was elected to be one of the ten international members of the National Academy of Medicine, Tvinnereim issued her congratulations, saying: "It is nice to be able to congratulate Røttingen on this membership.
 We see that an important part of the solution to the global health challenges lies in international research collaboration.
 Norway has high confidence and the opportunity to act on complex global health issues.
 This appointment shows that we have the expertise it requires to continue the Norwegian commitment in global health and make a difference".

 Tvinnereim and the government announced an increased priority for food safety and smaller farmers in the south in the development budget.
 Tvinnereim stated that the government wanted to prioritise the environment and food a lot more than the previous government, and that the fight against hunger was a number one priority.

 On 9 December, Tvinnereim announced that Norway would enter an agreement with the World Food Programme to support locally produced school food in Ethiopia, Malawi and Niger.
 She went on to say: "Something as simple as a meal at school has countless ripple effects both for children's development and for local communities.
 We see that more people go to school when they get food.
 I'm very happy to sign the agreement with the World Food Program today.
 Norway contributes with 50 million NOK to school food programs in three countries, and to strengthen WFP's cooperation with the African Union on this important work".

 On 16 December, a proposal to establish a new UNICEF office in Oslo was voted down in the Storting.
 Liberal Party leader Guri Melby criticised the government for removing help to "the most vulnerable of the vulnerable".
 Tvinnereim denied that there was a partisan issue, and stated that "the government reserves the right to adjust the instruments we use".
 She also said believed "it is a wrong use of development assistance funds to allocate half a billion kroner over ten years to manage a center in Oslo".